How Do Fit, Styling, Use, and Structure Define the 5 Pant Types?

 Outdoor work, travel, hiking, technical movement, and high-abrasion activities may require reinforced zones, stretch, mobility cuts, or secure pockets, but those functions need garment-level support.

-Function-led outfits need clearer boundaries because specialty pant types connect fit, structure, and comfort to use.
+Function-led outfits need clearer boundaries because specialty types connect fit, structure, and comfort to use.

 EnvironmentMovement RequirementFabric RequirementStructural RequirementRecommended Pant Types